brainstormforce/all-in-one-schemaorg-rich-snippets/README.md

 ## Changelog ##

 ### 1.7.4 ###
-- Fixed: WooCommerce product editor compatibility - Added exclusions for WooCommerce post types to prevent script conflicts.
+- Fixed: WooCommerce product editor compatibility - Added exclusions for WooCommerce post types.

 ### 1.7.3 ###
 - Improvement: Refactored and optimized the codebase to improve code quality.
-- Fixed: WooCommerce product editor compatibility - Added exclusions for WooCommerce post types to prevent script conflicts.

 ### 1.7.2 ###
 - Fixed: Resolved the issue for function _load_textdomain_just_in_time was called incorrectly in WP 6.8.